 Spaces of television - Production, site and style

-This research project is funded by the Arts & Humanities Research Council (AHRC), and runs from July 2010 to March 2014.
-It concerns television fiction produced in the UK from 1955-94.
-It analyses how spaces of production (in TV studios and on location) conditioned the form and visual style of programmes, and how fictional spaces represented on screen used the opportunities and constraints of studio and exterior space, film and video technologies, and liveness and recording.
-So, for example, we investigate the histories of BBC studios in London and the regions, the sound-stages where programmes for ITV were made, and location shooting of drama series and serials.
+This research project was funded by the Arts & Humanities Research Council (AHRC), and ran from July 2010 to March 2015.
+It concered television fiction produced in the UK from 1955-94.
+It analysed how spaces of production (in TV studios and on location) conditioned the form and visual style of programmes, and how fictional spaces represented on screen used the opportunities and constraints of studio and exterior space, film and video technologies, and liveness and recording.
+So, for example, we investigated how BBC studios in London and the regions were used, filmed TV production in sound-stages, and the location shooting of TV drama series and serials.
 Genres of programme studied include the police and adventure series, science fiction, soap opera and period costume drama.

 Topics and research questions

 - How archival work can trace the history of production spaces in British TV.

 - How TV assimilated spaces and uses of space from cinema (e.g., using film studios, location shooting, film cameras and directors).

 - Comparisons between videotaped and filmed television in terms of their uses of space.

 - How the changing uses of the TV studio affected the performance styles of actors.

 - How production spaces and technologies impacted on the work of directors.

 - Comparisons across genres, institutions and periods to chart how uses and representations of space change over time.

 - What testimony from TV production staff and performers can tell us about spatial opportunities and constraints.